identix-space/Everscale-SSI-Contest-Stage4/docs/stage4-solution-arch.md

 ![Identix solution architecture for Stage 4](idx-ecosystem-stage4.png)

-## Identix SSO, DID management and custodial wallets
 Identix Single Sign-On is a service that allows both Web2 and Web3 users become parties of decentralized trust relationships and participants of trust transactions using [DIDs](https://www.w3.org/TR/did-core/).
 Google, Facebook, Twitter users may utilize their corresponding Web2 accounts to create a *custodial wallet* via Identix SSO by literally one click.
 For [Everwallet](https://wallet.broxus.com/) users there is also a possibility to create a DID using a connected wallet.
+The created DID then associated with used Web2 or Web3 account to control

-The proposed solution implements 'custodial wallets' to control DIDs and VCs for both cases, since there is no fully functional [VcWallet](vc-brokerage-overview.md#vcwallet) currently in the market.
+> The proposed solution implements 'custodial wallets' to control DIDs and VCs for both cases, since there is no fully functional [VcWallet](vc-brokerage-overview.md#vcwallet) currently in the market.
+That means that Identix keeps a key pair and operates in VCBP on behalf of a user.
+In the future, when the VcWallet implementation will appear, control transfer of these DIDs to non-custodial wallets will be possible.

-## Anchoring system
+Identix SSO also allows registered third-party applications to use the single sign-on functionality to bring their user audience into the world of decentralized trust.